neurodatascience/NeuroCI/README.md

   - Coordinates the complete workflow

 ## Known Limitations (Stuff to address)
 - Nipoppy extractors are not yet tracked, which will lead them to running over and over.
-I will fix this either here on in the Nipoppy codebase.
+This will either be addressed here or in the Nipoppy codebase.
 - Nipoppy extractors don't seem to be working with the HPC scheduling.
 Might change them to run without the scheduling (for now...)
+- I will create a user_template branch for users to fork without all of my personal configs cluttering it up.
 - We are limited to the file invocations for state backup being called 'invocation.json' as a generic step name.
-This will liekly be addressed (eventually) by importing Nipoppy code.
+This will (eventually) be addressed by importing some Nipoppy code.
-- I will create a user_template branch for users to fork without all of my personal configs cluttering it up.